acornejo/downshow/README.md

 Downshow is **tiny!**, only 3kb minified and &lt; 1kb gzip'ed.

-It relies on javascript's DOM to parse the input HTML and produce the markdown output.In more detail, the DOM tree of the input HTML is processed in reverse breadth first search order.
+It relies on javascript's DOM to parse the input HTML and produce the markdown output.
+In more detail, the DOM tree of the input HTML is processed in reverse breadth first search order (aka reverse level order traversal).
 Every supported HTML element is replaced with its markdown equivalent.
 Unsupported elements are stripped out and replaced by their sanitized text contents.
-All element attributes are ignored by the default node parser, but it is possible to extend the behavior through custom node parsers.
+All element attributes are ignored by the default node parser, but it is possible to override this behavior by providing custom node parsers.

 The source code is released under the MIT license, and therefore places almost no restrictions on what you can do with it.